Vamsi-Agnihotram-18/016920709_CMPE-258-Assignment_2/README.md

 - `--optimizer`: The optimizer to use for training (e.g., `Adam`).

 ## Contributors
-This assignment is developed and maintained by Shashank Muthuraj.
+This assignment is developed and maintained by Vamsi Agnihotram